kubernetes/website/content/en/docs/concepts/overview/kubernetes-api.md

 order to improve client-side caching.
 The proper HTTP caching headers are also set by the API server for that purpose (`Expires` to 1 year in the future, and `Cache-Control` to `immutable`).
-When an obsolete URL is used, the API server will return a redirect to the newest URL.
+When an obsolete URL is used, the API server returns a redirect to the newest URL.

 The Kubernetes API server publishes an OpenAPI v3 spec per Kubernetes group version at the `/openapi/v3/apis/<group>/<version>?hash=<hash>` endpoint.

-Please refer to the table below for accepted request headers.
+Refer to the table below for accepted request headers.

 <table>
   <caption style="display:none">Valid request header values for OpenAPI v3 queries</caption>